puppetlabs/puppetserver/README_BRANCHING.md

 the 2.1 release.
 Therefore, it is critical that we do *not* do any merges from `stable` to `master` until after 2.1 has shipped.

-Work on new functionality intended for the 2.1 release has commenced prior to the 2.0 release.
 The `master` branch is where active development on 2.1 functionality needs to land during the period before the 2.1.0 release.

 There will be a quick turnaround for a 2.1 release following the 2.0 release.
 This 2.1 release will be 2.0, plus the bugfixes in 1.0.8, plus a URL compatibility layer that will allow Puppet 3.x agents to talk to Puppet Server 2.x (for more info see https://tickets.puppetlabs.com/browse/SERVER-526).

-NOTE: once 2.0 has been released *we'll still be under a merge freeze from stable to `master` and `2.1.x` until 2.1 ships*.
+Other than a one-time merge up from stable to master of the changes which landed in the 1.0.8 release, *we'll still be under a merge freeze from the stable to master branches until 2.1 ships*.
+Prior to 2.1 shipping, changes not related to enabling Puppet 3.x agents to talk to Puppet Server 2.x should generally be targeted at the stable branch.

 Some time following the release of 2.1, we'll do a 1.1 and 2.2 release, hopefully in close proximity to one another.
 These will be the next major